 Historically, our Chief Executive Officer has evaluated the performance of our other executive officers on an annual basis and makes recommendations to the Compensation Committee with respect to their annual salary adjustments, bonuses and annual stock option grants.
-For fiscal 2014, the Interim Chief Executive Officer provided guidance to the Compensation Committee on the Company's achievement of corporate goals, based on his discussions with the executive team, and on department performance.
+During 2015, Mr. Davis was promoted to President and Chief Executive Officer.
+Prior to taking over as Chief Executive Officer in September, he served as Interim Chief Executive Officer from March through August 2015.
+For fiscal 2015, Mr. Davis provided guidance to the Compensation Committee on the Company's achievement of corporate goals, based on his discussions with the executive team, and on department performance.
 The Compensation Committee exercises its own discretion in determining recommendations to the Board for salary adjustments and discretionary cash and equity-based awards for each of our executive officers.
-Our Chief Executive Officer and our Interim Chief Executive Officer did not participate in, was and were not present during, any deliberations or determinations of the Compensation Committee regarding his compensation or his performance.
+Mr. Davis did not participate in, and was not present during, any deliberations or determinations of the Compensation Committee regarding his compensation or his performance.